We would never say, “Do not” in this syntax. It should be, “Don't you want to work with me”. Please fix.

 Though I speak British English, we use 'do you not' but it doesn't sound as comfortable as 'don't you'.
 So dear Americans, not everything that Americans don't use is wrong

-“Don’t you want to work with me?” is already accepted as correct.
+Why?
+“Don’t you want to work with me?”
+Is also accepted as correct.

 It is actually a different question in English which is asking “Did I hear you correctly?” or expressing disbelief, surprise, disgust, or indignation as “Say it isn’t so!”
 In English, the general question inverts the verb and subject: “Don’t you want to work with me?”